sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_03_AzureLocks.md

 1. Under Lock type choose **Read-only** then select **OK**

-1. The resource is now protected from acidental deleation and modification.
+1. The resource is now protected from accidental deletion and modification.

 ### Task 2: Verify that you cannot make changes to/delete the resource

 1. Under **Settings** in the main stoarge account blade choose **Configuration**

-1. We want to chane secure transfer to support Https for custom domain names
+1. We want to change secure transfer to support Https for custom domain names

 1. Under **Secure transfer required** click **Disabled** then **Save**

-1. You should have receoved an error in the blad that says **Update failed**
+1. You should have received an error in the blad that says **Update failed**

 1. You should also have received an error under the **bell notification icon** in the top right hand corner stating something similar to the following which tells you the spcific lock and the locks scope